Coleman Instant Tent 6 Review

-At 90 square feet and a head height of 6'2", the Instant Cabin 6 is as spacious as any tent we've reviewed here.
-Coleman makes the claim that you can fit two queen-sized air mattresses in the Instant Cabin, and while that's technically true, it would leave exactly zero inches between them, basically turning your entire tent into a bouncy castle.
-That being said, you could conceivably fit the stated capacity of six in the Instant Cabin, though it would be more comfortable at four.
+At 90 square feet with a head height of 6'2", the Instant Tent 6 is fairly spacious.
+Coleman makes the claim that you can fit two queen-sized air mattresses in the Instant Tent, and while that's technically true, it would leave exactly zero inches between them, basically turning your entire tent into a bouncy castle.
+That said, you could conceivably fit the stated capacity of six in the Instant Tent, though it would be more comfortable at four.

 It also lacks somewhat in interior storage space.
-There are only two moderately-sized pockets (in opposite corners).
-It's nice to have a place to put the small things you carry around in your pockets all day (car keys, phone, wallet, etc.), and the Instant Cabin 6 can really only meet the need of a couple people in that regard.
+There are only two moderately-sized pockets in opposite corners.
+It's nice to have a place to put the small things you carry around in your pockets all day (car keys, phone, wallet, etc.), and the Instant Tent 6 can really only meet the needs of a few folks in that regard.

-Finally, at the risk of belaboring the point, the simple fact that you can have the Instant Cabin 6 set up in a minute or two, should add to its comfort level.
+At the risk of belaboring the point, the simple fact that you can have the Instant Tent 6 set up in a minute or two, should add to its comfort level.
 Just imagine kicking back, tent up, favorite beverage in hand, watching your friends continue to struggle to get their tents set up.
 Sounds comfortable, doesn't it?

-In the end, the Coleman Instant Cabin 6 is adequately comfortable.
-It's not fancy, it's not innovative, and it doesn't set a new standard; but it is roomy, easy, and readily vented.
-That will get the job done.
+In the end, the Coleman Instant Tent 6 is adequately comfortable.
+It's not fancy, it's not innovative, and it doesn't set a new standard.
+But it is roomy, easy, and readily vented.

-If you're already reaching for your credit card, just itching to get your hands on the Coleman Instant Cabin 6, you might want to skip this section.
-The biggest issue we had with the Instant Cabin was its severely inadequate rain fly.
+If you're already reaching for your credit card, just itching to get your hands on the Instant Tent 6, you might want to skip this section.
+The biggest issue we had with this tent is its severely inadequate rain fly.
 It really only covers the top of the tent, venturing meagerly down the sides, and leaving most of the walls vulnerable to the elements.

 But wait, they must have made the rest of it waterproof to compensate, right?
 Nope.
-Coleman's patented and much ballyhooed WeatherTec technology only uses a weather-resistant, coated polyester fabric meaning that any of the tent not covered by the rain fly will get wet and leak in moderate to heavy or consistent rain.
+Coleman's patented and much ballyhooed WeatherTec technology only uses a weather-resistant, coated polyester fabric.
+This means that any part of the tent not covered by the rain fly will get wet and leak in moderate to heavy or consistent rain.

-Windy conditions in the Instant Cabin 6 were a different story.
-With thick, strong poles, and bending, jointed corners. rather than curved poles, the Instant Cabin was sturdy in moderate (15-20 mph) winds and we're confident it would hold up well if those gusts increased.
-You can also secure the tent further with guy lines to limit excessive wind buffeting.
-It's a small point, but also worth noting that the guy lines are woven with reflective material so they'll pop out at you when you hit them with a flashlight in the dark.
-Anyone who has spent much time outside has kicked through a stake or guy line in the dark.
+The Instant Tent 6 is set up pretty well for windy conditions.
+The thick, sturdy poles, give it strength, but the bending, jointed corners can be compromised in moderate to heavy wind.
+That said, as long as you stake the Instant Tent down and make use of the guy lines to anchor the tent to the ground or close trees, it holds up just fine.
+It's a small point, but also worth noting that the guy lines are woven with reflective material, so they'll pop out at you when you hit them with a flashlight in the dark.
+Anyone who has spent much time outside has kicked through a stake or guy line in the night.